-Raymond M. Stanley
+Raymond M. Stanley, Ph.D.

 Research Interests |

-I am generally interested in conducting empirical research that leads to a better understanding of perceptual and cognitive processes with the aims of using this information to optimize the interaction between humans and machines.
-I have two tracks of research: psychoacoustics research to improve efficacy of auditory displays, and user-centered design projects to develop more usable interfaces. |
+I am interested in conducting empirical research that leads to a better understanding of perceptual and cognitive processes with the aims of using this information to optimize the interaction between humans and machines.
+I have two tracks of research that follow this goal: psychoacoustics research to provide information that can be used to help improve the design of auditory displays, and user-centered design projects that have resulted in design prototypes based on user analysis. |

-| Education I am currently pursuing my doctorate degree in Engineering Psychology at Georgia Tech, in Dr. Bruce Walker's Sonification Lab.
-Masters of Science, Engineering Psychology, Georgia Institute of Technology, Atlanta, GA, 2006.
+Education Doctor of Philosophy, Psychology, Georgia Institute of Technology, Atlanta, GA, 2009.
+Engineering Psychology program, in Dr. Bruce Walker's Sonification Lab.
+Masters of Science, Psychology, Georgia Institute of Technology, Atlanta, GA, 2006.
 Bachelor of Arts, Psychology, Denison University, Granville, OH, 2003. |

 |